 Ideally you should start a pension as soon as you start your first job – but late is still better than never.
-Find out why in this real-life example of pension advice in action:

 The State Pension is a guaranteed income paid to you by the government, provided you’ve made sufficient National Insurance contributions.
 But be warned: the amount is small, and is only paid to you from the State Pension age, which rises regularly.
 So you will probably need your own pension savings to support you both before and after you reach State Pension age.

 If you work for yourself, you’ll need to get your own personal pension.
 This will still give you tax relief on all your contributions, but of course there won’t be any employer contributions.
 You may be able to use the government’s own pension scheme (NEST), or you can choose one of your own.